BabarKhanDev/Couchbase-SDK-Snippets/README.md

 3. In Visual Studio Code navigate to the extensions tab and click 'install from vsix',
 4. Select the vsix file that you generated in step 2.

+## How to Add New Snippets

+1. In `snippets/` create a new json file that will store your snippets,
+2. Visit the [Visual Studio Code documentation on snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) to learn how to create snippets, that you can then add to your json file,
+3. Link your snippet as a contribute in package.json.

 ## Features

 This extension adds snippets that are useful when developing with supported Couchbase SDKs.
 These are: